react-bootstrap-table/react-bootstrap-table2/packages/react-bootstrap-table2-filter/README.md

 <BootstrapTable keyField='id' data={ products } columns={ columns } filter={ filterFactory() } />
 ```

-Numner filter is same as other filter, you can custom the number filter via `numberFilter` factory function:
+Number filter is same as other filter, you can custom the number filter via `numberFilter` factory function:

 ```js
 import filterFactory, { selectFilter, Comparator, numberFilter } from 'react-bootstrap-table2-filter';